 Do Squatters Have to Pay Property Taxes in Nevada?

-In Nevada, a squatter must pay property taxes in order to make an adverse possession claim.
-To win an adverse possession case, they must have paid property taxes for the entire 5 years of their continuous possession time.
+In Nevada, a squatter must pay property taxes to make an adverse possession claim.
+To win an adverse possession case, they must have paid all state, county and municipal taxes for the entire 5 years of their continuous possession time.

 How to Get Rid of Squatters in Nevada